heroku/heroku-jvm-application-deployer/README.md

 <jdkVersion>1.8</jdkVersion>
 ```

-The default is 1.8, but 1.6 and 1.7 are valid values.
+The default is 1.8, but 1.7 is also a valid value.
 The plugin will also pick up the `java.runtime.version` set in
 your `system.properties` file, but the plugin configuration will take precedence.

 You can set configuration variables like this: